-Golden Ratio, Divine Section, or Golden Proportion are some of the terms used to describe one type of proportion in art.
+How would you define proportion in art?
+First thing that comes to mind is Golden Ratio, Divine Section, or Golden Proportion - these are some of the terms used to describe one of the most famous examples of proportion in art.
 Considered the ideal one, Golden Ratio is defined through precise mathematical equation in which a line divided into two parts where the longer part (a) divided by the smaller part (b) is equal to the sum of (a) + (b) divided by (a), and both equal 1.618.
 Although it is said that human brain is wired to prefer images and objects that use Golden Ratio, in art and design this often boils down to aesthetics.
-Harmony and proportion are important elements to create visually pleasing works, and were used in artistic practices since the Egyptian Pyramids.
+Harmony and proportion in art are important elements to create visually pleasing works, and were used in artistic practices since the Egyptian Pyramids.
 Proportion was also studied by ancient Greeks who looked in nature for examples of ideal beauty.
 They theorized that proportion found in nature should also be applied in architecture, music and art in order to achieve beautiful results.
 However, aesthetic ideal of beauty is not the only principle guiding proportion in art.
 Proportion is often manipulated in different ways regarding the message an artist is trying to convey.
 Being visually pleasing seems less important today when visual practitioners engage with a wide range of themes, often requiring distortions and manipulations of reality for the most effective results.

-Proportion in art stands for the relation based on size between parts or objects within a composition.
+When talking about our human endeavors in the domain of art practice, can we have one exact definition of proportion in art?
+Proportion in art can be defined as the relation based on size between parts or objects within a composition.
 It should not be confused with scale, which defines relation between different artworks and their sizes.
 Proportion is one of the principles of art and design that organizes and arranges their structural elements, together with balance, unity, rhythm, and emphasis.
 The relationship between parts is the main issue in proportion, which is often discussed in terms of context and used standards.
 Human body is considered the universal standard measurement.
 Perhaps the ideal proportion of human body represented in art is Michelangelo’s David.
 In this sculpture, small proportional distortions applied in order to emphasize the youthfulness and power of the figure achieve the effect of an ideal human form.
-As Francis Bacon stated in his essay Of Beauty: “There is no excellent beauty that hath not some strangeness in the proportion.”
+As Francis Bacon stated in his essay Of Beauty: "There is no excellent beauty that hath not some strangeness in the proportion."

 As in other visual forms, proportion in architecture is one of its pivotal elements that define each building tradition.
 Mathematical relations that guide traditions differ, but a few ratios are repeated and used consistently such as whole number rations or incommensurable ratios.
 While in paintings the goal is not always harmony and balance, in architecture such elements often have the utmost importance.
 Greek classical architectural orders relied on proportion rather than on measured models, and architectural design was decided on column diameters and arcade widths.
 The ideal that was propagated from Pythagoreans is that proportions should be related to the general and formulaic standards, and as seen from the ancient Greek temples, this rule was closely followed.
 Architectural endeavors from the Middle Ages show increased interest in harmony and balance of its numerous details, followed by the Renaissance buildings as well.
 St. Peter’s Basilica in Rome shows monumentality of interior proportions that humble the visitors addressing their insignificance in spiritual order of things.
 This was later exploited in totalitarian regimes, where humbleness before the transcendental is substituted with the fear before the authoritarian power.
 Nazis created a series of buildings that were supposed to glorify their superiority.
 They applied exaggerated proportions and scales to achieve this, as in Zeppelinfeld, the Nazi party rally grounds designed by Albert Speer and based on the Pergamon Altar in Nuremburg.